Clevyio/nopass.me/README.md

 - all sensitive data is hashed with sha256
 - all entries are automatically cleared (with a TTL mechanism) after the code expires
 - any wrong input results in the target's data being wiped
+- everything is done server-side, no authentication data is returned by the API

 ### 🤯 SaaS or Self-Hosted